umco/umbraco-ditto/README.md

 ### Is Ditto a "Yet Another Code-First" approach?

 Nope!
-The goal of Ditto is to provide a simple way to convert your content nodes (`IPublishedContent`) into your desired POCO/model/object.
+The goal of Ditto is to provide a simple way to convert your content/media nodes (e.g. `IPublishedContent`) to your desired POCO/model/object.

-There is absolutely zero intention of attempting to generate DocumentTypes from your POCO/models.
+There is absolutely zero intention of generating Document-Types from your POCO/models.

 ## Usage